AliAlsayed-2004/AliAlsayed-2004/README.md

 ## 👋 Hello, I'm Ali Alsayed!

-I am a **Full-Stack Developer** specializing in building dynamic websites and applications using **HTML, CSS, JavaScript, Bootstrap, PHP, Python, and Java**.
+I am a **Websites Developer** specializing in building dynamic websites and applications using **HTML, CSS, JavaScript, Bootstrap, PHP, Python, and Java**.
 Additionally, I am studying **Cybersecurity Engineering** and working as an **Ethical Hacker**, focusing on **penetration testing for websites and applications** to identify vulnerabilities and enhance security.

 ---